Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 * - Problem: My services section would not stack when i applied my media query rule.
   - Cause: I was missing a closing div tag at the end of one of my sections.
   - Resolution: Once identified I added in the div and it functioned properly.

+* - Problem: Lighthouse accessibility is 90% because of a missing label for the checkbox in the hamburger menu.
+  - Cause: The input type checkbox does not have a label.
+  - Resolution: This bug is not resolved as I cannot find a way for this input to accept a label tag.

 ### Validator Testing